skyhackspl/Challenges/2020/README.md

 The dataset consists of two parts.
 One is a folder with photos from various parts of Silesia and a .csv file with the names of the photo files and a logical value for each of the 38 categories, determining whether it is in the photo.
 The second is a folder with video and audio files.

 The dataset is private, it can only be used for this hackathon.
-Before downloading the data, you must accept the regulations.
+Before downloading the data, you must accept the terms & conditions.

 ### First task (60% of total score):